thomasphillips3/100-days-of-code/log.md

 **Today's Progress**: Learned about SoundPool and assets.
 Big Nerd Ranch chapters 18 and 19.

-**Thoughts:** Starting to take my time and learn subjects more thoroughly, instead of just copying code to finish the chapters quicker.
+**Thoughts** Starting to take my time and learn subjects more thoroughly, instead of just copying code to finish the chapters quicker.

 **Link to work** [BeatBox](https://github.com/thomasphillips3/Beatbox)
 **********
 **********

 ### Day: Date